Mityasaurus/WPF_WeatherWizard_App/README.md

 # Weather Wizard :partly_sunny:

 Weather Wizard is a desktop application for getting up-to-date weather forecasts in any city on the globe.
-It provides information on weather conditions for today and the next three days, including :thermometer:temperature, :wind_face:wind, :droplet:precipitation, and other important indicators.
+It provides information on weather conditions for today and the next three days, including :thermometer:&nbsp;temperature, :wind_face:&nbsp;wind, :droplet:&nbsp;precipitation, and other important indicators.
 The main goal of the application is to provide users with reliable and convenient information for planning activities and traveling with regard to weather conditions.

 ## Team